DataDog/integrations-core/windows_service/README.md

 Need help?
 Contact [Datadog support][7].

 ### Service permissions
-If a service is present and matches the configuration but the Datadog Agent does not not report a service check for the service the reason could be because the Datadog Agent has insufficient permissions.
+If a service is present and matches the configuration, but the Datadog Agent does not report a service check for the service, the Datadog Agent might have insufficient permissions.
 For example, by default the Datadog Agent does not have access to the NTDS Active Directory Domain Services service.
-To verify this, run the check from an **elevated(run as Admin)** powershell
+To verify this, run the check from an **elevated (run as Admin)** PowerShell shell.

 ```powershell
 & "$env:ProgramFiles\Datadog\Datadog Agent\bin\agent.exe" check windows_service
 ```
-If the service is present in the output then permissions are the issue.
+If the service is present in the output, permissions are the issue.
 To give the Datadog Agent permission [grant `Read` access on the service][14] to the [Datadog Agent User][15].
 We recommend [granting `Read` access with Group Policy][16] to ensure the permissions persist through Windows Updates.

 ## Further Reading